 How Diets And Clean Eating Can Hide Eating Disorders

 Because society has tricked us into thinking that being ultra-thin is equated with beauty, dieting has become a common and normalised behaviour in our society.
-In fact, this has become so normalised, that children between the ages of nine and eleven are dieting at worrying rates (Eating Disorder Hope).
-The problem is, diets don’t even work, no matter how much time and money you invest into them, diets fail because they’re unsustainable.
-We don’t need diets, we need lifestyle changes.
+In fact, this has become so normalised that children between the ages of nine and eleven are dieting at worrying rates (Eating Disorder Hope).
+The problem is, diets don’t even work.
+No matter how much time and money you invest in them, diets fail because they’re unsustainable.
+We don’t need diets; we need lifestyle changes.

 Another example of a food fad that could be incorporated into an orthorexia sufferers “clean eating” is giving up gluten.
 The majority of people have no issues with gluten.
 Yes, there are people with celiac disease and those people should avoid gluten, but someone out there saw a chance to make a buck and turned this issue into a “clean” eating issue even though there are no proven health benefits from avoiding this protein (HealthPartners).

 Calling foods “clean” and “dirty” is just dieting by another name, a trick that has caused so-called “clean eating” to grow in popularity (National Eating Disorders), causing fixations on fad foods and diets that take potentially healthy eating to unhealthy levels.

 Someone with orthorexia might start eating “clean” and healthy, but later shift towards weight loss as the obsession with “clean” eating starts to dominate their life (Psychology Today).
 Thus, if you or someone you know are seeking out new fad foods and diets, then you might be at risk of developing orthorexia because following such food plans can become obsessive, fast.